 To make this clear, we’ll again use the example of the video about furniture restoration.
 Half way through showing how you do this, you say, “You’re probably thinking, what makes a good furniture dye?
-Stay with us: we’ll be talking about this later!”
+We'll get to that a little later in the video!”
 Or, “Do you want to know how to fix rust spots?
 We’ll be showing that in a bit.”

 Bonus tip: Longer videos end up higher on YouTube (but only if people keep on watching).

 Do you want to start making videos for your online shop, but don’t really know how to get started?
 Get your camera-feet wet with some product videos for your online shop.
 In our whitepaper, you can read everything about making the perfect product video!

 The Click-Through-Rate is the percentage of YouTube users who click on your video if it’s shown in the results.
 Of course, the more clicks your video scores, the better.

 But each time someone scrolls past your video and clicks on another one, your CTR decreases.
 This tells YouTube that people prefer to view other videos in the results based on the keyword they’ve used.

 Here are two pointers for attracting viewers to your video if it appears in the results: